 How do your financial professionals make money?
 Primarily, we and our financial professionals receive cash compensation from the advisory services we provide to you because of the advisory fees we receive from you.
 This compensation may vary based on different factors, such as those listed above in this Item.
-Our financial professionals also have the ability to receive commissions from clients and therefore have an incentive to recommend products that provide them or us additional compensation over those that do not.
 Please also see Item 10 of our Brochure for additional details.